 Superstitions have moulded the thinking of many people for centuries.
 In the West, breaking a mirror, seeing a black cat or Friday the 13th, are all linked with bad luck.
 In Japan, houses are built without doors or windows facing the northeast because of the belief that demons from that direction won’t find the entrance.

-During the Middle Ages, the Catholic Church used “bleeding” wafers to fool people into believing that they change into the real flesh of Christ.
-But when microscopes were invented, the red pigment on wafers were found to be produced by a pigment-producing bacteria (Serratia marcenscens) which grows on wafers kept in damp places.
+During the Middle Ages, the Catholic Church used “bleeding wafers” to fool people into believing that they do change into the real flesh of Christ.
+But when microscopes were invented, the supposed “blood” on wafers was found to be red pigment produced by a bacterium (Serratia marcenscens) which grows on wafers kept in damp places.

-Apostle Paul said to the Athenians: “in all things you are very religious” (v 22).
+Apostle Paul said to them: “in all things you are very religious” (v.
+22).
 The Theological Dictionary of the New Testament says that the Greek word rendered as “religious” is deisidaimon which also means “superstitious.”
 It refers to fear of the supernatural; a practice that was all-embracing and non-discerning, with a reference for all kinds of deities, religious notions, religious fads and religious claims.

 1. Prophetic manipulation

-In 2014, pastor Daniel Lesego of South Africa ordered his congregrants to eat grasses like a bunch of cows.
-Video footages later show Lesego walking on the bodies of his members like doormats and ordering them to drink fuel allegedly turned to apple juice.
+In 2014, pastor Daniel Lesego of South Africa ordered his congregation to feast on grasses like a bunch of cows.
+Video footage later show Lesego walking on the bodies of his members like doormats and ordering them to drink fuel allegedly turned to apple juice.
 They all happily obeyed.
 If his members are not under a demonic spell, they are close to it.

 2. An obsession with supernatural revelations